 - Norris Geyser Basin to Canyon opens to traffic

-However, the park only just opening keeps the hordes at bay, and that means you should never encounter any traffic jams (at least made up of other cars!) during your visit.
+And that means you should never encounter any traffic jams (at least made up of other cars!) during your visit.

 Are you planning to fly to a nearby airport and hire a car to explore Yellowstone?
 Read our in depth guide on the best airports near Yellowstone to help plan your visit.